 What Is Lung Cancer?

-Lung cancer affects the cells and structures that make up your lungs.
-In the United States, lung cancer causes the largest number of cancer deaths.
-If left untreated in the right or left lung, the cancerous cells can spread to the lymph nodes in the center of your chest or your lower neck, or distant organs such as the brain or liver.
-Tumors in the lung make it difficult for you to perform normal functions, like breathing in oxygen and releasing carbon dioxide.
+Lung cancer affects the cells and structures that make up your lungs and is the leading cause of cancer deaths in the United States.
+Tumors in the lungs make it difficult for you to perform normal functions, like breathing in oxygen and releasing carbon dioxide.

 Prevention